kishan0725/Movie-Recommendation-System-with-Sentiment-Analysis/README.md

 ![GIF](./static/mrswsa.gif)

+Check out the youtube video if the above preview is not visible: https://www.youtube.com/watch?v=muPDsWgMkpc

 Check out the live demo: https://mrswsa.herokuapp.com/

 The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api, and using the IMDB id of the movie in the apiAPI I did web scraping to get the reviews given by the user in the IMDB site using `beautifulsoup4` and performed sentiment analysis on those reviews.